Bank Board Chairman (1984-1987)

 "Gray was neither an economist nor a businessman by profession, but rather a born pitchman and cheerleader.
 After a brief episode as a reporter, working in the Madrid bureau of United Press International during the early 1960s, he went into public relations and made a career of saying positive things about his employees.
 This decidedly average man--brown hair, square face, medium height and build--instinctively shunned controversy and conflict."
 (The Washington Post, June 11th, 1990).

 During his time on the Bank Board, Gray took a different stance than the rest of the industry regarding brokered accounts, cash reserves, and direct investment regulations.
-As early as December 1985, Charles Keating, owner of ACC and Lincoln Savings and Loan, attempted to hire Gray out of his Bank Board position.
+As early as December 1985, Charles Keating, owner of American Continental Corporation and Lincoln Savings and Loan, attempted to hire Gray out of his Bank Board position.
 Gray, however, refused the offer and reported Keating to the Justice Department.

 On March 12th, 1986, the FHLBB began its first major examination of Lincoln in two years.
 The last examination, conducted six months after Keating acquired Lincoln, revealed "appraisal difficulties," "an overvaluation of capital," and "lack of an internal audit committee."
 Despite the fact that he had never spoken to or met Keating, and had no personal involvement in Lincoln's exam, The Washington Post ran a full-page story about a so-called "feud" between Keating and Gray.
 The September 1986 story claimed that Gray was prolonging regulations and abusing Lincoln because of a personal vendetta against Keating.
 Not knowing the origin of these claims, Gray requested an update from the San Francisco regulators conducting Lincoln's audit.
 Three days later he received the "Cirona Report" — a lengthy explanation of concerns (as outlined in the draft statement of Supervisory Concerns), along with details about how Keating impeded the examination.
 The FHLBB ended its fieldwork a few weeks later.